creadi/onboarding/README.md

 - We don't hold back information that could potentially help someone else.
 - We address problems immediately.

+## Developers Weekly
+Every monday morning at 10:30am we have a short team meeting.
+It's purpose is:
+- What is coming up this week?
+- What have I done last week?
+- What will I do this week?

 ## Git Commits
 To have a common style for git commits, please read the following and then stick to it:
 - [https://chris.beams.io/posts/git-commit/](https://chris.beams.io/posts/git-commit/)